Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/01_abstraction.typ

   }),
 )

-Abstract Interpretation is the art of choosing the right "projection" (abstraction) for the property we want to prove.
+Abstract Interpretation is choosing the right "projection" (abstraction) for the property we want to prove.
-- If we want to prove a variable is positive, we project it to its *Sign*.
+- To prove a variable is positive, project to its *Sign*.
-- If we want to prove a variable is even, we project it to its *Parity*.
+- To prove a variable is even, project to its *Parity*.
-- If we want to prove a variable is within a range, we project it to an *Interval*.
+- To prove a variable is within a range, project to an *Interval*.

 == The Subject of Analysis: IMP

-To make our discussion concrete, we need a subject to analyze.
+We need a concrete subject to analyze.
-Throughout this guide, we will build a *Static Analyzer* for a toy language called *IMP* (Minimal Imperative Language).
+Throughout this guide, we build a *Static Analyzer* for a toy language called *IMP* (Minimal Imperative Language).

-IMP is a standard language used in verification textbooks.
+IMP is standard in verification textbooks.
 It supports:
 - *Variables*: Integers (`x`, `y`, `z`).
 - *Arithmetic*: `+`, `-`, `*`, `/`.